-Our strategic steering group is reviewed to ensure fitness for purpose in driving our progress against ethical trading KPIs and our ethical trade objectives.
+Our multi-functional Working Group is reviewed to ensure fitness for purpose in driving our progress against ethical trading KPIs and our ethical trade objectives.
 We are completing the Stronger Together direct reporting tool on an annual basis to also measure our progress against our ethical trading action plan, assess our human rights due diligence approach and benchmark ourselves against our peers.

-We continue to maintain external recognition of our commitment to proactively tackle labour exploitation in our supply chain by our Stronger Together Business Partner Advanced status and we also achieved Responsible Recruitment Business Partner status in 2022.
+We continue to maintain external recognition of our commitment to proactively tackle labour exploitation in our supply chain by our Stronger Together Business Partner Advanced status.